ImageMagick v6 Examples --

 Alternatively, you can think of each image in the sequence as Layers of a set of see-through overhead transparencies.
 That is, each image represents a small part of the final image.
 For example: the first (lowest) layer can represent a background image.
 Above that you can have a fuzzy see though shadow.
 Then the next layer image contains the object that casts that shadow.
 On top of this a layer with some text that is written over that object.

-That is you can have a sequence of images or 'layers' that each adds on more piece to a final much more complex image.
+That is you can have a sequence of images or 'layers' that each adds one more piece to a much more complex image.
 Each image layer can be moved, edited, or modified completely separately from any other layer, and even saved into a multi-image file (such as TIFF:, MIFF: or XCF:) or as separate images, for future processing.
 And that is the point of image layering.

 Only when all the image layers have been created do you Flatten, Mosaic, or Merge all the Layered Images into a single final image.